deckr41/nvim/README.md

 - **On-demand**: Unblock with `<Shift-RightArrow>`.
   Use LLM suggestions when stuck, saving yourself a web search without breaking flow.
-Use custom commands for exploration and learning.
+  Run custom commands for exploration and learning.
 - **Real-time**: Get as-you-type suggestions with a configurable timeout.
   Tread carefully, *tab-coding* rhymes with *doom-scrolling*.